guievbs/titanic-kaggle/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc)

+Create a data entry form using Streamlit to continuously receive new data from the internet, click [here](https://github.com/guievbs/titanic-kaggle/blob/main/src/app/app.py) to see the code

 ## Dataset

 Data retrieved from Kaggle, accessible [here](https://www.kaggle.com/competitions/titanic).